yjbanov/tasteful/README.md

 ## When to use `TastefulWidget`

-- When you prefer your state objects to be immutable and that's sufficient to express you app's UI logic.
+- When you prefer your state objects to be immutable and that's sufficient to express your app's UI logic.
 - When a class already exists that fully represents your widget's state, and creating a second wrapper class would be wasteful.